 Iron deficiency is one of the world’s leading risk factors for disability and death, affecting an estimated 2 billion people.

-Haemoglobin is responsible for the production of new red blood cells and it is precisely these bodies that carry oxygen through our body.
+Hemoglobin is responsible for the production of new red blood cells and it is precisely these bodies that carry oxygen through our bodies.

 What happens to us without iron?

 As you have just learned, iron is largely responsible for the oxygen supply to the organs in the human body.
 But what happens if this supply does not take place sufficiently?

 Like the body’s vitamins, organs need energy in the form of oxygen to function and work.
 If this supply is limited, the body uses up energy without gaining new energy.
 He thus draws from energy reserves.